-As discussed in Note 4 - Contractual Receivables and Other Receivables and Lease Inducements, Agemo continued to not pay contractual rent and interest to us during the first quarter of 2022.
+As discussed in Note 4 - Contractual Receivables and Other Receivables and Lease Inducements, Agemo continued to not pay contractual rent and interest to us during the first and second quarters of 2022.
 We have continued to monitor the fair value of the collateral associated with Agemo's \$25.0 million secured working capital loan (the "Agemo WC Loan") on a quarterly basis.
-In the first quarter of 2022, we recorded an additional provision for credit losses of \$4.7 million related to the Agemo WC Loan as a result of a reduction in the fair value of the underlying collateral assets supporting the current carrying values.
-The reduction in fair value of the collateral assets was driven by a reduction in Agemo's working capital accessible to Omega as collateral, after considering other liens on the assets.
+In the first and second quarters of 2022, we recorded an additional provision for credit losses of \$4.7 million and \$1.3 million, respectively, related to the Agemo WC Loan as a result of a reduction in the fair value of the underlying collateral assets supporting the current carrying values.
+The reduction in fair value of the collateral assets in the first and second quarter was driven by a reduction in Agemo's working capital accessible to Omega as collateral, after considering other liens on the assets.